mgatelabs/MPO2JPG/README.md

 # MPO2JPG
-Tool to quickly convert from MPO to JPG
+Tool to quickly convert from MPO to JPG.
+I would not use this, it doesn't work with all MPO files.

 Usage